archer884/ColdWatersEnhanced/README.md

 - Baffles respect optimum tow/never exceed speed.
 - Torpedoes may report contacts (in vanilla, torpedoes only provide TMA data for existing contacts)
 - "Advanced" torpedoes may report TMA data while in passive homing mode.
+- Passive and semi-active homing missiles may require that the launch platform remain on the surface to provide guidance.

 The torpedo depth thing is a (very) little more lax here in CWE than in Epic Mod; I guess I wanted to cut the manufacturers some slack.
 I mean, just because the warranty is void doesn't mean it stops working *immediately,* right? :)